NFL’s Saints fight to shield emails in Catholic abuse crisis

 Gayle Benson has given millions of dollars to Catholic institutions in the New Orleans area, and the archbishop is a regular guest of hers at games and charitable events for the church.

-Attorneys for the men suing the church say “multiple” Saints personnel, including Senior Vice President of Communications Greg Bensel, used their team email to advise church officials on “messaging” and how to soften the impact of the archdiocese’s release of a list of clergy members “credibly accused” of sexual abuse.
+Attorneys for the men suing the church say ”multiple” Saints personnel, including Senior Vice President of Communications Greg Bensel, used their team email to advise church officials on ”messaging” and how to soften the impact of the archdiocese’s release of the list of credibly accused clergy.

-“The information at issue bears a relationship to these crimes because it is a continuation of the Archdiocese’s pattern and practice of concealing its crimes so that the public does not discover its criminal behavior,” the plaintiffs’ attorneys wrote.
-“And the Saints joined in.”
+”The information at issue bears a relationship to these crimes because it is a continuation of the Archdiocese’s pattern and practice of concealing its crimes so that the public does not discover its criminal behavior,” wrote plaintiffs’ attorneys Richard Trahant, John Denenea Jr. and Soren Gisleson. ”And the Saints joined in.”

-Attorneys for the Saints acknowledged in a court filing that the team assisted the archdiocese in its publishing of the credibly accused clergy list, but said that was an act of disclosure — “the opposite of concealment.”
+Attorneys for the Saints acknowledged in a court filing that the team assisted the archdiocese in its publishing of the list but said that was an act of disclosure – ”the opposite of concealment.”

+In its statement, the team said its executives and ownership ”remain offended, disappointed and repulsed by the actions of certain past clergy.
+We remain steadfast in support of the victims who have suffered and pray for their continued healing.”

 A handful of Saints emails that emerged last year in the clergy abuse litigation included an October 2018 exchange in which Bensel asked an archdiocese spokeswoman whether there might be ”a benefit to saying we support a victims right to pursue a remedy through the courts.”